 - Misaimed Fandom: In-Universe.
-There's a scene where the company guys are having a party and watching Gordon Gekko's introduction from Wall Street, being such big fans that they start quoting the entire thing verbatim.
-Gekko is in fact a very corrupt stockbroker who would throw thousands of people on the street for profit and ultimately goes to jail for committing legal fraud.
-This might be justified, since the Boiler Room guys are knowingly scam artists themselves who project an honest image to the outside world.
+There's a scene where the guys are having a party and watching Gordon Gekko's introduction from Wall Street, and being big fans of the guy, they start quoting the entire thing verbatim.
+Gekko is actually a very Corrupt Corporate Executive who would throw thousands of people on the street for profit and ultimately gets jailed for securities fraud.
+This is a Justified Trope as the Boiler Room guys are knowingly scammers themselves who project an honest image to outsiders.

-- Moral Myopia: In the end, Seth convinces Chris to "do one thing right" and sign a ticket sale making one schmuck client good by stealing from another anonymous buyer on the market.
+- Moral Myopia: In the end, Seth convinces Chris to "do one thing right" and sign a ticket sale making one schmuck client good by stealing from the firm on the market.

 - Pet the Dog: During the group interview, a new recruit sits in Jim Young's seat.
 Young walks in and politely asks him to move.
-When another recruit calls the first one a dumbass, Young angrily orders the second guy out of the room, and offers his seat to the first guy.
+The guy nervously apologizes and Young assures him it's fine.
+Then when another recruit calls the first one a dumbass, Young angrily orders the second guy out of the room, and offers his seat to the first guy.